TurboK234/BACAR/README.md

 # BACAR
-Bloated AutoHotkey Conversion Assistant for Recordings - AHK-script to automatically convert mediafiles with FFmpeg and certain metadata/content awareness.
+Bloated AutoHotkey Conversion Assistant for Recordings - AHK-script to automatically convert mediafiles using FFmpeg with certain metadata/content awareness.